 Alternatively, sites may choose to use raw SQL scripts.
 If a site chooses this option, they should closely review and follow the export specifications outlined in the documentation (OMOP, PCORnet, ACT).

 If you are working with TriNetX, TriNetX will export your site’s data on your site’s behalf; you will not need to use any of the code (exporters or phenotype).

 The Phenotype workstream can provide assistance.
-If support is needed during any part of the phenotyping, data extraction, or data submission process, communication through the Phenotype & Data Acquisition GitHub repository is the preferred method for communication.
+If support is needed during any part of the phenotyping, data extraction, or data submission process, communication through the Phenotype & Data Acquisition GitHub repository is the preferred method.

 The Phenotype workstream hosts twice weekly Zoom office hours on Mondays and Thursdays from 12:00-1:00 pm ET.
 Registration details are available on the N3C calendar.